Kioubit/dn42_registry_wizard/README.md

-  object_metadata        Object metadata output (JSON format) graph                  Registry object output with forward and backlinks (JSON format) hierarchical_prefixes  Hierarchical prefix tree output (JSON format) remove_mnt             Remove a list of maintainers along with all their objects from the registry mrt_activity           Output last seen time for active ASNs in MRT RIB dumps.
-List inactive maintainers. help                   Print this message or the help of the given subcommand(s)
+  object_metadata        Object metadata output (JSON format) graph                  Registry object output with forward and backlinks (JSON format) hierarchical_prefixes  Hierarchical prefix tree output (JSON format) remove                 Remove a list of registry objects along with all their dependencies mrt_activity           Output active ASNs from MRT RIB dumps along with their last seen time help                   Print this message or the help of the given subcommand(s)

 Arguments: